maclover7/syrscripts/README.md

 - `redistricting-2024`: Compare the boundaries of the 22nd Congressional district between the Cervas plan implemented in 2022 and the plan proposed in 2024 by the Independent Redistricting Commission.
+- `skodzinsky`: Count the number of properties owned by a landlord in Cortland County.